How to promote mental health at work

 Lynn recommends looking at employee assistance programmes as another preventative action to take.
 ‘They are great for small organisations; relatively cheap and give employees confidential support,’ she says.

 If you’d like to introduce better mental health practices and procedures in your workplace, People Puzzles can help.
-Call us on 020 3239 3307 or email firstname.lastname@example.org.
+Contact us today or give us a call us on 0808 164 5826 or email firstname.lastname@example.org.